arsomesan/Sequencer/README.md

 # JUMBOTUNE
 ### Sequencer using Sonic Pi and Processing.

-This Project is still a work in progress.
 _And will only work with Processing 3.5.4 or below_

 ## Description: